gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 # Introduction

-A primary goal of ecology is understand the processes produce Earth ecosystems.
+Earth's ecosystems are immensely variable.

-There has been a longstanding debate if there is generality to these processes [@Lawton1999]. and determine if there is any general laws
+ There has been a longstanding debate if there are laws in ecology. [@Lawton1999]. and determine if there is any general laws

 Ecosystems are quintessentially complex [@Levin1992ProPat]---they are the emergent result of biological processes that exist across spatial, temporal, and organizational scales.
-These processes enable, influence and compound on one another, resulting in the diversity of functions and forms of life on Earth.
+These processes enable, influence and compound on one another, resulting

 How can we determine if there are general features of these systems when their composition is driven by so many factors which interact in nonlinear ways?